 One of the most important cold calling tips is to upgrade the technologies used.
 Agents and employees performing cold calling in large volumes need the right tools to support their efforts.

-Consider investing in a business phone service with customizable caller ID capabilities and a dialer.
+Consider investing in an outbound call center software with customizable caller ID capabilities and a dialer.
 This way, you can override the caller ID to display a toll free or local number of the area being called.
 Prospects are more likely to answer a local number or one they recognize as local instead of a random number.

 Use a web dialer to quickly place calls, save contact information and call notes, etc. A well-designed CRM to keep track of customer interaction can also greatly improve productivity and efficiency.